-Inspired by fine dining, but with a relaxed French/Italian twist, our owner Marc Palladino (owner of the award-winning Pizzeria Villaggio) and head chef Padrig Jones are both committed to bringing a memorable culinary experience to Whitchurch Village using only the finest ingredients sourced locally in Wales.
-Joined by our Front of House Host and sommelier, Francis Dupuy, find out more about our team below.
+Inspired by fine dining, but with a relaxed French/Italian twist, our owner Marc Palladino (owner of the award-winning Pizzeria Villaggio) and head chef Padrig Jones are both committed to bringing a memorable culinary experience to Whitchurch Village using only the finest ingredients sourced locally in Wales, find out more about our team below.

 Our Head Chef Padrig, brings a wealth of knowledge and experience to the kitchen, having earned an enviable reputation for his style of classic, gutsy cooking and dedication to using locally sourced ingredients.

 Originally from Cardiff, Padrig, has worked in some of the top restaurants in London and the Welsh capital – including Marco Pierre White’s Harvey in Wandsworth, White’s Michelin star restaurant The Canteen located in Chelsea (and co-owned by actor Michael Caine), and Le Gallois in Cardiff which Padrig set up with sister Elen and brother-in-law Francis Dupuy.

 Padrig first met his good friend, and Sopra 73 owner, Marc over 30 years ago when starting his culinary journey in the kitchen at Pizzeria Villaggio.